Use this method for kitchen tile grout repair. There is no need to remove existing old grout, and it can be done in just a few hours!

 - To make this job as easy as possible, I recommend clearing your counters in the evening.
 Clean your tile, and apply the Tile Guard.
 First thing in the morning, wipe everything down, and restore order to your kitchen.

-- This method will work for porcelain tile, marble tile, as well as natural stone.
+- This method will work for porcelain tile, marble tile, as well as natural stone tile.
 To my knowledge, it will work on any type of grout, as long as it is white.

 This is real life DIY.
 I found a solution that I could DO MYSELF, that wouldn’t require professionals, and that was affordable.
 I’m not saying this restoration method will work for everyone in every situation.
 I am saying it worked for me, and I highly recommend it.

 Don’t forget to pin this for later!